 Repurposing clothing by taking out old stitches and cutting material such as leather, suede or stretchy fabric to change something about the piece may require special kinds of scissors, needles and thread.

 Most new sewing machines provide settings to accommodate hard-to-manage fabrics.
 However, altering clothing does not have to be completely done with a needle and thread.
 Non-sewing repurposing ideas include:

 These simple suggestions extend the life of article of clothing while providing a fresh look to your wardrobe.

 Lowering or raising a hem is a common feature of altering clothing, since it is hard to even find new clothes that have correct hems correlating to the height of the individual purchasing the clothing.
 To redo a hem, take out the old hem first and press the crease out using an iron.
 If it is an older piece of clothing, the hem will probably show.
 To remedy this, dab some white vinegar on the crease, and then blot it with a damp cloth.

 Begin by pinning the hem according to the correct measurements you have taken.
 Iron the hem again after it is pinned to put a new crease in the hem.
 Take the pins out and begin sewing by hand or with a machine.

-Here is a fun project on which to practice alterations.
-Take an oversized, long-sleeved shirt, one that reaches or goes past your thighs.
+Here is a fun project for practicing with alterations.
+Take an over sized, long-sleeved shirt, one that reaches or goes past your thighs.
 Cut the sleeves off carefully with sharp shears, avoiding loose threads.
 Make the cut as neatly as possible.